bengtmartensson/IrpTransmogrifier/README.md

 ## Subcommand code
 Used for generating code for different targets.

-## Subcommand convertconfig
-This command converts between the xml form and the ini form on IrpProtocols. decode --desc

 ## Subcommand decode
 The "decode" command takes as input one or several sequences or signals, and output one or many protocol/parameter combinations that corresponds